 Place fish in a baking dish and sprinkle with salt and pepper.

-Place butter, milk, garlic, mustard, lemon juice, salt and pepper in a small pan and heat through.
+Warm butter, cream, garlic, mustard, lemon juice, salt and pepper in a small pan.

 Bake for 10 - 12 minutes, or until fish is cooked.

 Garnish with thyme and parsley.

 This sauce is not intended to be thick and creamy.
 The sauce consistency will depend on fish used and whether your fish is fresh or frozen.
 If you prefer a thicker sauce, you can drain the liquid into a pot after the fish has come out of the oven and heat it on the hob, to thicken.

 I would not recommend using frozen fish fillets here because they do give off a lot more water.